blueteamer/blog/content/posts/2023-07-16-cyber-threat-intelligence-use-cases/index.md

-Let's have a brief look at cyber threat intelligence and some common use cases.
+Introducing some common use-cases for implementing Threat Intelligence.

 <!--more-->

-## Summary
+## Key take-aways
 - CTI is the process of collecting, analysing and sharing info to face threats
 - Needs to be implemented as a process
 - Take a Use-case-centric approach